 Can you get travel insurance if you have had a stroke or TIA?

 Having a stroke should not prevent you from travelling abroad.
+Find out more about getting travel insurance after a stroke.

 And, since there are more than 1.3 million stroke survivors in the UK, it’s a good job that there are plenty of specialist medical travel insurance providers who can cover people who have had a stroke or TIA (mini-stroke) in the past.

 If you’ve had a stroke in the past, stroke travel insurance cover provides you peace of mind - knowing that should you become unwell or face a medical emergency on holiday, you’ll be taken care of.
-With multiple types of cover including single trip and annual multi trip insurance, you can tailor your insurance to suit you.
+With multiple types of cover including single-trip and annual multi-trip insurance, you can tailor your insurance to suit you.

 Get a quoteSpecialist Medical Cover